The first mountain bikes were fully rigid with no suspension and it was a bumpy ride until the suspension fork was developed.

 The Wideangle wants you to take it high into the mountains and absolutely destroy every descent, no matter how rough or technical it gets.

 Kona’s flagship XC race bike is blisteringly fast.
-Built around a Kona Racelight Carbon frame, all aspects of the King Kahuna have been carefully thought out to maximize your speed on the trail.
+Built around a Kona Racelight 6061 Aluminum frame, all aspects of the King Kahuna have been carefully thought out to maximize your speed on the trail.

 The frame is very stiff and responsive, ensuring that everything that you put into the pedals ends up instantly driving you forwards.